 Benefits are reported based on the issue date of the payment, not on the week ending date(s) the payment was made.
 Before contacting us, verify your payments online at labor.idaho.gov/claimantportal and select the “Certification and Payments” option.
 If you still do not agree with the amount on your 1099-G after reviewing your payment summary, please call us at (208) 332-8942.

-Your 1099-G will include any repayments received in 2016, excluding penalties and interest, which are not included because they are not PAID benefits.
+Your 1099-G will include any repayments received during the taxable year, excluding penalties and interest, which are not included because they are not PAID benefits.

 Can I request a 1099-G from prior years?